Pattern coin: Mid-19th century United States patterns

 One example of a pattern coin for proposed coinage is the half-union, a gold pattern coin with a face value of 50 U.S. dollars that was minted in 1877 and weighed 2.5 oz.
 The U.S. Mint deemed the idea of a 2.5-ounce gold coin infeasible, and only two were ever minted.

 Transitional pieces are patterns dated before coins with the new design officially went into circulation.
-These were often produced during final stage of the pattern process, used to present the newly adopted design to the public.
+These were often produced during the final stage of the pattern process, used to present the newly adopted design to the public.
 One famous example is the 1856 Flying Eagle cent, although that coin has been commonly and incorrectly believed to be regular issue due to its high mintage for collectors.

 Fantasy pieces include many struck in the 1860s and 1870s as patterns and sold to numismatists for the sole purpose of raising cash for the mint.
 This practice ended in the 1880s, when the U.S. Mint enforced regulations to prevent the sale of pattern coins.